saa-97/Distributed-Classification-via-Logistic-Regression/README.md

 	- MAXITERS (Maximum Iterations for the update steps)
 	- Now run the python file
 3. You can also choose the decision type of decision boundary in the dataset from the following:
 	- ellipse (This is an elliptical boundary, set it to 1 and curve to 0 to choose this)
 	- curve (This is a non-linear curvy boundary, set it to 1 and ellipse to 0 to choose this)

+## Task 1.3: Gradient Tracking Method on the Logistic Regression Cost Function

+1. Open file task_1.3
+2. You can set the following parameters as you wish from the file directly:
+	- NN (number of agents)
+	- alpha (learning rate)
+	- MAXITERS (Maximum Iterations for the update steps)
+	- dataset_size (defines the size of the training dataset)
+	- graph_type (you can choose which type of graph you want among the agents from the following: "cycle", "path", "star", "complete")
+3. You can also choose the decision type of decision boundary in the dataset from the following:
+	- ellipse (This is an elliptical boundary, set it to 1 and curve to 0 to choose this)
+	- curve (This is a non-linear curvy boundary, set it to 1 and ellipse to 0 to choose this)
+4. Execute the python file